-Each prefilled syringe of sterile liquid contains interferon beta-1a 30 µg (6.0 million IU).
+Each prefilled syringe of sterile liquid contains 30 µg (6.0 million IU) of interferon beta-1a.
 Nonmedicinal ingredients: arginine hydrochloride USP, glacial acetic acid USP, polysorbate 20, sodium acetate trihydrate USP, and water for injection USP 0.5 mL at a pH of 4.8.

-Each prefilled single-use autoinjector of sterile liquid contains interferon beta-1a 30 µg (6.0 million IU).
+Each prefilled single-use autoinjector of sterile liquid contains 30 µg (6.0 million IU) of interferon beta-1a.
 Nonmedicinal ingredients: arginine hydrochloride USP, glacial acetic acid USP, polysorbate 20, sodium acetate trihydrate USP, and water for injection USP 0.5 mL at a pH of 4.8.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.